 Stroke and Heart Attack are kindred spirits, cousins you might say.
 Both represent in the main diseases of the blood vessels.
 Thus it is no coincidence that the risk factors for heart attack are similar to the the risk factors for stroke.

 Research done at the National Taiwan University Hospital examined the data of 38 000 people who suffered a stroke in 2006.
-The study found that the use of any NSAID (Non-steroidal Anti-Inflammatory Drug) was associated with an increased stroke risk from 20%-90% for most oral NSAIDS and a 260% increase for oral Ketorolac.
+The study found that the use of any Non-steroidal Anti-Inflammatory Drug was associated with a raised CVA risk from 20 to 90% for most oral NSAIDS; and a 260 percent increase for oral Ketorolac.

 The absolute risk is quite small.

-In people free from the major stroke risk factors such as high blood pressure, pre-existing heart disease, smoking, diabetes and raised cholesterol, the absolute risk is really quite small.
+In people free from the major stroke risk factors such as high blood pressure, pre-existing heart disease and smoking; diabetes and raised cholesterol too.
+The absolute risk is really quite small.

-For example, people in their 50's without these risk factors have only a 1-3% chance of having a stroke in the next ten years.
-Even if this risk was doubled, it would remain relatively low.
+For example, people in their 50's without these risk factors have only a 1 to 3% chance of having a stroke in the next ten years.
+Even if this figure was doubled, it would remain relatively low.

-However, in high risk patients these other risk factors for stroke start to become very significant.
-Have you had a stent fitted, or passed out when turning your head?
-Angina or a TIA (Temporary Ischemic Attack)?
-Has your blood sugar ever been raised, has your doctor ever recommended blood pressure medication, or blood thinners?
+However, in high risk patients these other complicating factors for stroke start to become very significant.
+Have you had a stent fitted or passed out when turning your head?
+Do you have angina or had a TIA (Temporary Ischemic Attack)?
+Has your blood sugar ever been significantly raised; has your doctor ever recommended blood pressure medication, or anticoagulants?

 Most of us can handle the thought of pain as we age, but disablement and loss of independence are another matter.
-Stroke may mean loss of the ability to speak, to walk, to write, to care for yourself.
+Stroke may mean loss of the ability to speak, walk and to write; to care for yourself.

 Taking these risk factors for stroke for granted is really not an option.
 Do you have any of these?

-Whilst Chiropractors in the main encourage their patients to consider alternatives like weight loss and exercise before taking drugs, I think there is almost universal agreement that blood pressure medication is one of the non-negotiables if you have high blood pressure.
+Whilst Chiropractors in the main encourage their patients to consider alternatives like weight loss and exercise before taking drugs, I think there is almost universal agreement that hypertensive medication is one of the non-negotiables if you have high blood pressure.

-There is so much overwhelming evidence that people who walk have lower cholesterol, their blood sugar behaves better, their creaking arthritic joints give less pain, they're less depressed ... and it's just plain relaxing.
-Are you one of those who don't exercise and have no leisure time hobbies?
-You're at higher risk of both heart attack and stroke.
-More back pain too...
+There is so much overwhelming evidence that people who walk have lower cholesterol, their blood sugar behaves better and their creaking arthritic joints give less pain; they are less depressed.
+It's just plain relaxing.
+Are you one of those who do not exercise and have no leisure time hobbies?
+You are at higher risk of both heart attack and stroke; more backache too.